regex-rejects/tech-spotlight/README.md

 Welcome to Tech Spotlight.
 The goal of this project is to search through relevant job postings and find the frequency of technologies associated with those jobs.

-This is achieved in two parts: a scraper that scrapes data off Indeed.com with three queries, location, age of posting and number of postings and a Kaggle notebook that tells the story about what technologies, frameworks and libraries were found and how frequently they were posted.
+This is achieved in two parts: a scraper that scrapes data off Indeed.com with four queries, job title, location, age of posting, and a number of jobs to scrape, and a Kaggle notebook that tells the story about what technologies, frameworks, and libraries were found and how frequently they were posted.

 ## Project Authors